f4exb/sdrangel/plugins/channelrx/localsink/readme.md

 This selects the index of the Local Input source where to send the I/Q samples.
 The list can be refreshed with the next button (7)

-<h3>7: Refresh local input devices list</h2>
+<h3>7: Start/stop processing</h2>

-Use this button to refresh the list of Local Input sources indexes.
+Use this button to start or stop processing.